 Beyond that, Bob and other merchants would be prudent to wait for Consensus,

-or ask Alice to pay using an account with another notary
+or ask Alice to pay using an account with another payment processor

 who hasn't maxed out his bond-based trust yet.

 Note that Bob is individually free to choose his trust ratio

 T based on his estimate for

 R is baked into the network protocol,

 and therefore protocol designers should be low enough to accommodate

 for a range of estimates by Bob, yet high enough to incentivize miners to care.